KCA’s Journey Since 1976

 Foreseeing growth in the local government bridge inspection market, Jack Campo invited Ed Burkett to join KCA.
 On April 15, 1977, KCA secured its first bridge inspection win.
 Soon after, Ed officially joined the firm, and KCA went on to earn additional bridge inspection contracts for Charlotte and Manatee Counties that same year.

-1982: CEI, Sunshine Skyway Bridge, Tampa Bay, FDOT District 1
+1982: CEI, Sunshine Skyway Bridge, Tampa Bay, FDOT District One

 KCA played a key role as part of a four-member team overseeing construction inspection for the new $245 million cable-stayed Sunshine Skyway Bridge.
 Following the tragic 1980 collapse of the original bridge after a freighter collision, the new Skyway rose as an iconic symbol of resilience and innovation.
 Today, it stands as Florida’s “flag bridge” and the state’s second-longest bridge.